 A dashboard is Datadog’s tool for visually tracking, analyzing, and displaying key performance metrics, which enable you to monitor the health of your infrastructure.

-To create a dashboard, click on +New Dashboard on the dashboard list page, or click New Dashboard from the navigation menu.
+To create a dashboard, click +New Dashboard on the Dashboard List page or New Dashboard from the navigation menu.
 Enter a dashboard name and choose a layout option.

-Dashboards are on a next-gen grid based layout which can include a variety of objects such as images, graphs, and logs.
-They are commonly used as status boards or storytelling view, which update in real-time and can represent fixed points in the past.
-They also work well for debugging.
+Dashboards are on a grid-based layout, which can include a variety of objects such as images, graphs, and logs.
+They are commonly used as status boards or storytelling views which update in realtime, and can represent fixed points in the past.
+They have a maximum width of 12 grid squares and also work well for debugging.

 Timeboards have automatic layouts, and represent a single point in time—either fixed or real-time—across the entire dashboard.
 They are commonly used for troubleshooting, correlation, and general data exploration.

 Screenboards are dashboards with free-form layouts which can include a variety of objects such as images, graphs, and logs.
 They are commonly used as status boards or storytelling views that update in real-time or represent fixed points in the past.

 Click on any dashboard graph to open an options menu:

 |Send snapshot||Create and send a snapshot of your graph.|